SUSE/saptune_exporter/doc/metrics.md

 ### Description

 Show which notes are enabled by ID.
 The value 1 means is enabled.
-If metric label  is not present , this means are not enabled.
+If metric label  is not present , this means the SAP notes are not enabled.

-### Labels
+### Label

 - `note_id`: this indicate the note id of SAP note.

 ## Meta

 The meta collector collects all "meta" metrics/information about saptune. (version etc.)

 0. [Sample](../test/meta.metrics)
 1. [`saptune_meta_version`](#saptune_meta_version)

 ### Description

 Show the version of saptune.
 The value is the major version. example `2` means saptune binary is running with 2 as major version.